 This blog explores unschooling with a critical feminist eye, meaning that when I talk about learning from life and trusting my children, I also talk about gender, class, race, geography, the environment, culture, and labor.
 I believe that childism is at the heart of these abuses of power.
 Refusing childism means seeing my children as autonomous.
 This also means seeing my autistic daughter as autonomous and not someone who needs fixing.

-What is unschooling?
-I like Sue Patterson’s explanation on Unschooling Mom2Mom:
+Sounds nice, but the implications of that statment are mind blowing.
+I also like Sue Patterson’s explanation on Unschooling Mom2Mom:

 Unschooling is trusting yourself and trusting your child; and that takes a good amount of nerve.
 When a parent sends a child to a school or even decides to go with a particular curriculum, they are handing over their trust and their child to the school/curriculum.
 A “leaving it to them!” mentality sets in and for many families, this is a relief.
 Unschooling families don’t want to go that route.
 They are willing to shoulder the responsibility for the education of their child, because they have faith that learning is something that humans naturally want to do – and their children are no exception to this rule.